 Result: 8:35

-- At this time, you have got the working time of the employee for Monday.
+• At this time, you have the employee’s working time for Monday.
 Now, place your cursor in the bottom right position of your cell.

 Thus, you can calculate time in hours and minutes for all the weekdays.
 And, the result will look like this. 👇

-3. Use Excel TIME Function to Calculate Hours and Minutes
+3. Use The TIME Function to Calculate Hours and Minutes

 Besides, you can use the TIME function to calculate time in hours and minutes in Excel.

-The TIME function has mainly 3 arguments.
+The TIME function has three main arguments.
 Such as hour, minute, and second.
 The hour argument takes the hour value of a time.
 Similarly, the minute and second arguments take the minute and second values respectively.

 Follow the steps below to accomplish this. 👇